GaryChengld/LearningAWS/DAV-C01-preparation.md

  * When your source bucket and target bucket are the same bucket, additional logs are created for the logs that are written to the bucket.
 The extra logs about logs might make it harder to find the log that you are looking for.
 This configuration would drastically increase the size of the S3 bucket.
 <img src="https://media.datacumulus.com/aws-dva-pt/assets/pt2-q57-i1.jpg">

+* You need to use multi-part upload for large files: In general, when your object size reaches 100 MB, you should consider using multipart uploads instead of uploading the object in a single operation.

 #### EC2
 \